dollodart/pgfpfd/README.md

 # Description

-This LaTeX package defines nodes and streams for drawing chemical engineering PFDs using the Tikz/PGF LaTeX package.
+This LaTeX package defines nodes and streams for drawing chemical engineering PFDs using the Tikz/PGF TeX package.
 The Tikz frontend for PGF provides the scaling, shifting, and positioning (alignment) operations needed.
 While the Tikz pic could achieve many of the same functions, it isn't as low-level and therefore extendable, and in particular it cannot be positioned by its anchors.